Mamiololo01/Fundamental_of_Docker/README.md

 docker container start CONTAINER_ID

-getting a shell into a container
+Getting a shell into a container

 docker container run -it centos # to detach from the container without stopping it press: Ctrl + P + Q